TheRealAnonymous008/quartz/content/details/game design/lenses/Lenses for the Designer.md

 * *The secret to successful teamwork is love*.
 Everyone in the team has to love the game being made.
 The challenges to teamwork, then are:
 	* *Team members incapable of loving any game*.
 Usually, these are the team members in charge of management.
 The solution is to get rid of them.
 	* *Team members in love with a different game than the one they are making*.
 The key is to work with them to see if there is something about the current game they can fall in love with.
 	* *Team members in love with different visions of the same game*.
 Everyone may have different ideas about what the game will be like.
 The trick is to get everyone on the same page about the design as soon as possible.
-Do so through communication and respect.
+Do so through [[Communication]] and respect.
 No decision is final until the team agrees it is final.
 	* *If you can't love the game, love the audience*.
 Think of the game as something intended as a gift for an audience.
 	* *If all else fails, pretend* And when you pretend eventually real love will emerge.
 Ask yourself what kinds of things someone who really loved the game would say and do, and start doing those things.